Forbrig/Forbrig/readme.md

 ### About me

-I do a lot of stuff that I'm not specialized, fell free to contact-me!
+I do a lot of stuff that I'm not specialized in, feel free to contact-me!

 <p align="center">
   <a href="https://github.com/anuraghazra/github-readme-stats">